Universal Pictures Home Entertainment: History

-When Universal's then-parent company (Seagram) purchased PolyGram Filmed Entertainment in 1998, Universal gained not only the Post-March 1996 PolyGram library, but also a brand new genre for Universal, in a form of Stand-up comedy from the likes of Roy Chubby Brown, Jethro, Jim Davidson, Billy Connolly and Lee Evans, Universal additionally gained distribution rights to some classic British TV content as well, such as the Smallfilms library, The Vicar Of Dibley, the UK rights to Barney & Friends (until 2001, when HIT Entertainment purchased Lyrick Studios, after which, HIT immediately started self-releasing Barney titles), Fun Song Factory and the then-upcoming Lock, Stock...
-TV series, just to name quite a few.
+When Universal's then-parent company (Seagram) purchased PolyGram Filmed Entertainment in 1998, Universal gained not only the Post-March 1996 PolyGram library, but also a brand new genre for Universal, in a form of Stand-up comedy from the likes of Roy Chubby Brown, Jethro, Jim Davidson, Billy Connolly and Lee Evans, Universal additionally gained distribution rights to some classic British television content as well, such as the Smallfilms library, The Vicar Of Dibley, Fun Song Factory and the then-upcoming Lock, Stock... television series, just to name quite a few, as well as the UK home video rights to Barney & Friends (until 2001, when HIT Entertainment purchased Lyrick Studios, after which, HIT immediately started self-releasing Barney titles).

+In March 2001 when French media congolomate Vivendi had acquired Universal Studios Home Video's parent Universal Studios and its owner Seagram, Universal Studios established a new subsidiary that would handle, manage and expand Universal Pictures' key intellectual properties across multiple platforms entitled Universal Pictures Franchise Development with Universal Pictures Home Video including its animation production division Universal Cartoon Studios & London-based British production division Universal Pictures Visual Programming being placed into the new subsidiary alongside Universal Studios' consumer products & licensing division Universal Pictures Consumer Products which also became division of the new subsidiary while Louis Feola became president of the new subsidiary.

-In 2004, due to the merger of Universal Studios and NBC to form NBC Universal, Universal started releasing DVDs of shows from the newly established NBC Universal Television Distribution.
-Before 2004, NBC shows were distributed on DVD by Lions Gate Home Entertainment and A&E Home Video under the label NBC Home Entertainment (formerly NBC Home Video under Trimark until it was bought by Lions Gate).
+In 2004, due to the merger of Universal Studios and NBC to form NBCUniversal, Universal started releasing Universal DVD releases of shows from the newly established NBCUniversal Television Distribution.
+Before 2004, NBC shows were distributed on VHS and DVD by Lions Gate Home Entertainment and A&E Home Video under the label NBC Home Entertainment (formerly NBC Home Video under Trimark until it was bought by Lions Gate).
 NBC's home entertainment on-screen logo was simply the NBC Enterprises syndication logo.

-In 2005 (by which point the company was renamed Universal Studios Home Entertainment), the group was restructured; Universal 1440 Entertainment was formed as an internal production arm, while the London-based Universal Pictures Visual Programming (formerly PolyGram Visual Programming) unit was folded into Universal Pictures International; Universal Cartoon Studios was absorbed into the Family Productions unit.
-The year after, USHE acquired distribution rights to the Barbie film series after negotiations between Mattel and their previous domestic distributor, Lionsgate Home Entertainment, fell apart (Universal had already been distributing these films internationally).
+In March 2005 (by which point Universal Studios Home Video was renamed to Universal Studios Home Entertainment), the group was restructured; Universal 1440 Entertainment was formed as an internal production arm, while the London-based Universal Pictures Visual Programming (formerly PolyGram Visual Programming) unit was folded into Universal Pictures International; Universal Cartoon Studios was absorbed into the Family Productions unit.
+The year after, UPHE acquired distribution rights to the Barbie film series after negotiations between Mattel and their previous domestic distributor, Lionsgate Home Entertainment, fell through (Universal had already been distributing these films internationally).